Project Summary

 Highlights

-- Limited exploration of the extensions since mine development
+- The area has limited exploration of the extensions since mine development.

 Geology & Exploration